 King Manuel I was dazzled by the Alhambra in Granada (Spain), and decided to have his palace in Sintra decorated with the same rich ceramic tiles.
 The first ones were imported from Seville, and in accordance to Islamic law, they portrayed no human figures, only geometric patterns.

 In Lisbon's Tile Museum, visitors can trace the development of tiles in Portugal from their beginnings to the present.
-Other outstanding displays are found in Lisbon's São Vicente de Fora Church and Fronteira Palace, in Porto's São Bento Station, Almancil's São Lourenço Church, Buçaco's palace, Lamego's Nossa Senhora dos Remedios Church, and in several of Evora's churches and university.
+Other outstanding displays are found in the city's São Vicente de Fora Monastery and Fronteira Palace, in Porto's São Bento Station, Almancil's São Lourenço Church, Buçaco's palace, Lamego's Nossa Senhora dos Remedios Church, and in several of Evora's churches and university.